 EPISODE 13 — Economic Systems of The Soviet Union and The Apartheid System in South Africa

 Prof. Powell speaks with Prof. Boettke about the economic systems of the former Soviet Union and Eastern Block countries.
 Then, he discusses the economics of the apartheid system in South Africa with Prof. Lewin.

 EPISODE 12 — Prosecutor Incentives and Private Governance

 Featuring Bryan McCannon, Associate Professor of Economics at Saint Bonaventure University, and Edward Stringham, Economics and Entrepreneurship Research Fellow with the Free Market Institute at Texas Tech University.

 Prof. Powell speaks with Dr. McCannon about the incentives that participants in the legal system, particularly prosecutors, confront and their impact on the system's performance.
 Then, he and Dr. Stringham address the structure and performance of institutional arrangements that provide protection of property rights and enforcement of contracts without the state.

-Featuring Edward Lopez, Professor of Economics and BB&T Distinguished Professor of Capitalism at Western Carolina University, and Matt Kibbe, author of Don't Hurt People and Don't Take Their Stuff: A Libertarian Manifesto.
+Featuring Edward Lopez, Professor of Economics and Distinguished Professor of Capitalism at Western Carolina University, and Matt Kibbe, author of Don't Hurt People and Don't Take Their Stuff: A Libertarian Manifesto.